rouge-ruby/rouge/README.md

 # Rouge

 This project needs your help!
 There are lots of lexers to be implemented / ported / fixed, and features that need to be added or implemented.
-If you'd like to help out, send me a pull request (even if it's not done yet!).
+If you'd like to help out, assign yourself something from the [issues][] page, and send me a pull request (even if it's not done yet!).
 Bonus points for feature branches.

+[issues]: /jayferd/rouge/issues

 ## Usage